Atlanta is one of those cities that draws you in with its mix of history, music, food, and unapologetic Southern spirit.

 The neighborhood struggles with poverty and unemployment, which contribute to its current state.
 It’s a shame because Oakland City has potential, but for now, it’s best to stay aware of your surroundings if you’re in the area.

-AreaVibes statistics show that Oakland City experiences a crime rate that is 151% higher than the national average.
+AreaVibes states Oakland City’s violent crime is 173 % higher than the U.S. average.

 4. Adair Park